c0x63c/comfyui-wsl-docker/README.md

 ## Version

-* 2024/08/12 fix: Add Flux required, remove version, update README.
+* 2024/09/05 fix: Fixed a bug that prevented up from starting after down.

 ## Acknowledgments